samsinai/FLEXS/README.md

 ## Installation

-FLEXS is available on PyPI and can be installed with `pip install flexs`.
+FLEXS is available on PyPI 🐍 and can be installed with `pip install flexs`.

-We strongly recommend that you install the dependencies for the sandbox in a conda virtual environment.
-You can update an existing conda environment with `conda env update --name {name} --file environment.yml` or initialize a new one with `conda env create -f environment.yml`.

-A minimal set of requirements can be installed with the following:
+There are two optional, but very useful dependencies, [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) (for RNA binding landscapes) and [PyRosetta](http://www.pyrosetta.org) (for protein design landscapes).
+These can both be installed with conda:
 ```
-conda install pip -y
-conda install -c bioconda viennarna -y
+$ conda install -c bioconda viennarna
-conda install scikit-learn -y
-conda install pandas -y
-pip install --upgrade tensorflow
-pip install keras
+$ conda install pyrosetta  # Set up RosettaCommons conda channel first (http://www.pyrosetta.org/dow)
 ```

-The following dependencies are required for specific use cases:

-* TQDM (If you plan on using the Evolutionary Bayesian Explorer)
-* Tensorflow-Probability (If you aim to use DyNAPPO)
-* TF-Agents  (If you aim to use DyNAPPO)
-* [TAPE](https://github.com/songlab-cal/tape) (If you want to use the GFP oracle)
-* ViennaRNA (dependency for RNA folding landscape)
-* PyRosetta (dependency for Protein folding landscape)

-Please note that [Rosetta](https://www.rosettacommons.org/) requires a commercial license if not being used for academic purposes.
+Note that PyRosetta requires a commercial license if not being used for academic purposes.

+If contributing or running paper code/experiments, we recommend that you install the dependencies for the sandbox in a conda virtual environment.
+You can update an existing conda environment with `conda env update --name {name} --file environment.yml` or initialize a new one with `conda env create -f environment.yml`.
+Then install the local version of `flexs` with `pip install -e .` in the root directory.

 ## Overview